 From October through to March, try to aerate once every two weeks.
 It is important to always spike in the same direction as this is most effective in producing good root growth, and avoids damage to the turf by cross hatching.

 Tip: Spike in straight lines across the green as there is much less turning required, and it is much quicker.

-The type of top dressing to be applied will depend on the original root zone mixture as a similar material should be used so as to maintain a continuity of profile.
-If this is not possible use a proprietary 70-30 blends of top dressing.
+The type of top dressing to be applied will depend on the original root zone mixture, as a similar material should be used so as to maintain a continuity of profile.
+If this is not possible, use a proprietary 70-30 blend of top dressing.

-At the end of the playing season the mowing height should be increased to a maximum of 10mm, and the green given a trim whenever the weather permits throughout the autumn and winter.
+At the end of the playing season, the mowing height should be increased to a maximum of 10mm, and the green should be given a trim whenever the weather permits throughout the autumn and winter.
 This helps to keep the surface dry and reduces the incidence of disease.
-Lift up blades run mower, hoover effect surface on dry day
+Lift up blades run mower, hoover effect surface on dry day.

 Aeration should be continued throughout the winter, particularly in very cold spells on a smaller scale, using chisel or solid tines.